 I will plan to provide the initial review within 14 days of portfolio submission.
 For the Deep Dive I’ll email you to work on a schedule for us to meet via Skype.
 Hopefully it can all happen within two weeks of purchase.

 The product purchase page says there’s none left?
 Now what?

 I keep the “inventory” low on this to keep from getting overwhelmed.
 You can either check back in a month or so when I update the product listing, or sign up at the bottom of this page for my email list and I’ll make announcements there from time to time.
 The “out of stock” situation is only temporary and it will be loaded again soon.
 I just keep it low to keep from getting a serious backlog.

 Let’s face it, life happens.
 I include one free “rescheduling” as needed.
 If something drastic happens and you need to delay for a longer period that’s fine too.
 You can delay up to six months without any problem.
 Rescheduling notices that provide 48 hours or more before the session won’t qualify as a “rescheduling” event.
 For the second rescheduling that happens within a 48 hour timeframe there is a $25 fee.
-If I have to reschedule twice with less than 48 hours notice then you’ll get an additional 15 minutes added to our session.
+If I have a issues and need to reschedule twice with less than 48 hours notice then you’ll get an additional 15 minutes added to our session.

 Do you offer a refund policy for these portfolio reviews?